M-o-a-T/moat-kv/README.rst

 ===

 DistKV offers an efficient msgpack-based interface to access data and to change settings.
-For compatibility, a front-end that mimics etcd2 is also available.
+For compatibility, a front-end that mimics etcd2 is available.

 Status
 ======

-All of the above is still wishful thinking.
+Some of the above is still wishful thinking.

+DistKV has rich accessors and can distribute data, but not yet recover.